foj0/Gainalyzer/log.md

 * Create an exercise selector dropdown that pulls from the users exercises, default to the most recently added , and show blank or just "exercise" if there's none.
 * Need to Split the quick stats into (weight /cal) bubbles and have images in each (scale/food icons)
 * Move all log colors down one.
-Darker looks better
+Darker looks better.
+Or invert to where we have lighter background than the section cards
 * On the quick stats have a hover popup that says that the avg is taken over the last 7 days for weight/cal
 * Start on Dashboard.
 Get a graph up for the bodyweight or something
     - app/dashboard/page should be server component, insert a separate client dashboard component within it.